-The primary objective of the capital management of the Group is to ensure that entities of the Group would be able to continue as going concerns whilst maximising return to shareholders through the optimisation of the debt and equity balance.
+The primary objective of the capital management of the Group is to ensure that entities of the Group would be able to continue as going concerns whilst maximising return to shareholders through the optimisation of the debt and equity ratios.
 The overall strategy of the Group remains unchanged from that in the previous financial year.

 The Group manages its capital structure and makes adjustments to it in response to changes in economic conditions.
-In order to maintain or adjust the capital structure, the Group may, from time to time, adjust the dividend payment to shareholders, issue new shares and redeem debts, where necessary.
-No changes were made in the objectives, policies or processes during the financial years ended 30 June 2014 and 30 June 2013.
+In order to maintain or adjust the capital structure, the Group may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
+No changes were made in the objectives, policies or processes during the financial years ended 30 June 2015 and 30 June 2014.